skellis46/finger-pointing-moon/case-for-support.md

 - add Varela’s thinking about first person experience (in zettel <first-person experience>) — see question and thoughts in there?

+add something from Bob here about limited knowledges?

+Skills as an artist-scholar ...
+The ‘job in hand’ gives a further and complex insight into enquiries of bodies, and what lies in between / beneath / behind.
+The artist scholar is charged with the doing, (un)doing, of something.
+Some of the skills pertinent to the task ...
+Ways of reading
+Ways of understanding
+Ways of bodies
+Temporary understandings
+Understandings in flux
+Embedded / entwined and limited knowledges.

+This ‘limited’ nature is an area of perhaps enhancement to artistic-scholarly practice (in yours, and others).
+Not in terms of filling the gaps, or as presaged understanding, but of what can be forgotten.
+So a different route to delimiting knowledge.

 #### Traditional scholarship